tasbolat1/graspflow/README.md

 <!-- <img src="figs/mainfig-1.png" alt="main" width="600" height="300"> -->
 <img align="center" alt="GraspFlow" src="figs/mainfig-1.png" width="710" height="435" />

+This project has a lot of submodules.
+We recommend to use forked versions of submodules given in this repository.

 ## Section 1: Stability Classifier: Dataset and Training

 The core of the dataset generation lies in  Grasper library.
 The grasper library can be downloaded at: